 Dofollow vs. Nofollow Links: The Difference

-Before differentiating what is a dofollow and no follow links, it’s important that you should know what links are and how they are used in the context of SEO.
-Once you understand this notion, it’ll be easier for you to digest what dofollow and no follow links are.
+Before differentiating what are dofollow and no-follow links, it’s important that you should know what links are and how they are used in the context of SEO.
+Once you understand this notion, it’ll be easier for you to digest what dofollow and no-follow links are.
 When a website page uses inbound links (these are hyperlinks pointing to that page), the page gets an SEO boost.
 These links will serve as points so the more links you have, the more points you can get in your SEO efforts.
 And the scorer?
 Google.
 It takes note of these points and places this website on top of search engine result pages.

 What is a Nofollow Link?

 Nofollow links are coming with an extended tag called